 According to Champion Health’s analysis of Google data, the search terms “introducing wellbeing at work” and “employee wellbeing platform” saw increases of 900% and 800% respectively in 2020 compared to 2019.
 The main driver of this upsurge is without doubt the impact of the COVID-19 pandemic.
 It brought into sharp focus for us all the importance of looking after our wellbeing.
 Many employers realised that there is now an expectation to place a greater emphasis on wellbeing in the workplace.

 Workplace wellbeing has numerous definitions.
-Common themes across all definitions though is that it refers to the physical, mental, financial and social wellbeing of staff.
+A common theme across all definitions though is that it refers to the physical, mental, financial and social wellbeing of staff.
 This is influenced by factors including pay, relationships, working hours, the working environment and policies and procedures.